 Bodybuilders use food to either cut weight or put on muscle.
-Those looking to cut or maintain weight will gravitate to lower calorie foods such as rice whereas those looking to bulk will go for the bread.
-A single slice of bread has 80 calories.
-If you ate 4 slices you would be up to 320 calories and if you ate around six slices, you would be up to 480 calories.
+Those looking to cut or maintain weight will gravitate to lower-calorie foods such as bread whereas those looking to bulk will go for rice.
+A single slice of white bread has 60 calories.
+If you ate 4 slices you would be up to 240 calories and if you ate around six slices, you would be up to 360 calories.
 A cup of cooked rice, on the other hand, is around 200 calories.
 If you ate 7 cups of cooked rice, you would be up to 1,400 calories.
-So it seems pretty clear cut why one would choose bread over rice when looking to put on muscle.
+It seems pretty clear-cut why one would choose bread over rice when looking to lose weight.

 What to Look for When Buying Rice

-We will spare you some time and let you know upfront that between white rice and brown rice it doesn’t matter all that much.
-Brown rice has slightly more nutritional value and that’s about it.
-You are welcome to read more about rice in our article linked here.
+We will spare you some time and let you know up front that between white rice and brown rice, it doesn’t matter all that much.
+Brown rice has slightly more nutritional value and more fiber which may contribute to feeling full for longer.
+Fiber is more difficult for the body to break down.
+We talk more about rice in our article linked here.

 What to Look for When Buying Bread